 WP is a free software.
 You are free to download, install, use and modify it.
 You can use it to create any kind of website.
 It is also open source which means the source code of the software is available for any one to study, modify and play with.

 The plugin architecture allows users to extend the features and functionality of a website or blog.
 WP has over 40,501 plugins available, each of which offers custom functions and features enabling users to tailor their sites to their specific needs.
-These customisations range from Search engine optimisation (SEO), to ways of displaying content, widgets and navigation bars etc.
+These customizations range from Search engine optimisation (SEO) to ways of displaying content, widgets and navigation bars etc.

 The WP team has announced that they plan to add a REST API to the CMS.
 This new technology will improve WP’s built-in XML-RPC interface and will allow WordPress developers to create, read, update, and delete data in pages, posts, comments, users, taxonomies and more, via simple HTTP requests.

-WP are developing a plugin to support the AMP specification, enabling publishers to produce AMP-formatted content from WP without lifting a finger (other than clicking “publish”, naturally).
+WP has developed a plugin to support the AMP specification, enabling publishers to produce AMP-formatted content from WP without lifting a finger (other than clicking “publish”, naturally).
+This website uses it…